getantidote/getantidote.github.io/_sections/08-misc.md

 ## Completions

-For information about enabling Zsh completion features when using antidote, see the [troubleshooting](troubleshooting) section.
+For information about enabling Zsh completion features when using antidote, see the [completions](completions) section.